 Polytechnics work alongside their employer partners to develop training programs to close skill gaps.
 They provide occupation-specific training in areas of identified need, as well as high demand training across sectors, such as digital adoption and project management.
 Training helps employees boost their skillset to better contribute to changing workplace requirements.

 - Cyberattacks are becoming more frequent and more sophisticated.
-Sheridan recently launched two new cyber security micro-credentials, Offensive Cyber Security and Defensive Cyber Security.
+Sheridan has launched two new cyber security micro-credentials, Offensive Cyber Security and Defensive Cyber Security.
 These courses allow technical professionals or those with a technical background to develop the fundamental competencies required to protect their organizations

 - Bio-health is the fastest growing sector of BC’s bio-economy.
 Although undergraduate students have a theoretical understanding of the life sciences, large class sizes prevent them from obtaining the hands-on laboratory training required for bio-health jobs.
 The British Columbia Institute of Technology has developed a two-week micro-credential to fill this skills gap and provide workers with specialized training critical to the bio-health sector